 At a time when National Highways (NH) with a width of 60 meters are being built across the nation, Kerala wants the width of the NHs in the State to be restricted to 30 meters.

 It was in 2010 that Politicians in Kerala, cutting across party lines, decided to restrict the width of National Highways in the State to 30 meters.
 Later, through the intervention of the National Highways Authority of India (NHAI), it was decided to have 45 meters width with 4 lanes, wherever possible and 30 meters, in other places.

 But after three years, the Kerala Government is now pushing the Union Ministry of Road Transport and Highways to agree to reduce the width of NH being developed in the State from 45 metres to 30 metres.
 It was in this context that we started the online campaign ‘Do not restrict the width of NH in Kerala to 30 meters’.

 During the Onam holidays (September 15-16), I spent some time on the 100+ km Hosur – Krishnagiri – Hosur segment of NH-7 / AH-43 in Tamil Nadu with a NHAI Consultant to get a closer view of the six laning work being done by Hosur Krishnagiri Road Project Ltd. (HKRPL), a Special Purpose Vehicle (SPV) for Reliance Infrastructure who is the concessionaire for this project of NHAI.
 It was a great learning experience for me.

-Now coming to the big question – can you build a six lane road in 30 meters?
+Now coming to the big question – can you build a six-lane road in 30 meters?
 Yes.
 But is it enough?
-NO. We need minimum 45 meters and 60 meters where ever possible.
+NO. We need a minimum of 45 meters and 60 meters where ever possible.
 Let me elaborate.